billchurch/sites-i-like/README.md

-# sites-i-like
+# Some sites I like
-Some sites I like
+Here are some good refence sites that I tend to send people when they have questions on a certian topic

 - https://css-tricks.com/
 - https://regexr.com/
 - https://badssl.com/